 Getting to Carrousel du Louvre Entrance

-You can access this entrance directly from the Palais Royal-Musee du Louvre Metro Line 1 and 7.
-You can also enter from 99 Rue de Rivoli after getting down at Palais Royal-Musee du Louvre bus stop and take two sets of escalators underground.
+You can go into this entrance straight from the Palais Royal-Musee du Louvre Metro Line 1 and 7.
+You can also get in at 99 Rue de Rivoli.
+First, get off at the Palais Royal-Musee du Louvre bus stop, then use two escalators to go down underground.

 Passage Richelieu ( Porte de Richelieu )